Monishguru/Documentation/Agenda.md

 - Learn how to name variable, methods, class, packages
 - learn about the ranges of integer variables

+### Day 5

+- Ensure all are able to run a java application and do something on their IDE
 ## Contact Information

 - **Instructor Name:** Monishguru Gunasekaran